Nedalsa/AttendanceDashboard/README.md

 Built to automate monthly attendance reporting across multiple directorates.
 The tool processes raw biometric export data and produces a structured report ready for HR and payroll use.

-Dashboard interface and core logic developed with AI-assisted coding (Claude by Anthropic), based on operational defined and specified by the author.
+Dashboard interface and core logic developed with AI-assisted coding, based on operational defined and specified by the author.

 ---